-With this conference, the University wants to broaden its perspective on the linguistic realities of the countries of East Asia whose main languages are already being taught in its Department of Asian and North African Studies.
-Thus the University hopes to raise an interest towards the minority languages of Asia and foster active investigation on them, while giving researchers from all over the world the opportunity to meet and share their knowledge.
+The Department of Asian and North African Studies at Ca’ Foscari University of Venice is pleased to announce the second meeting of the Conference on the Endangered Languages of East Asia (CELEA).
+The aim of CELEA is to gather at Ca’ Foscari University of Venice scholars, researchers, and other academics who work on endangered, indigenous, or minority languages spoken in the territories of East Asia.
+With this conference, the University wants to broaden its perspective on the linguistic diversity of the East Asian countries whose main languages are being taught in its Department of Asian and North African Studies.
+Thus the University hopes to raise an interest towards the less-known languages of Asia and foster active investigation on them, while giving researchers from all over the world the opportunity to meet and share their knowledge.

-Abstracts are invited for 30-minute presentations (plus 15-minute discussion) and for posters on any area of descriptive linguistics including phonetics, phonology, morphosyntax, semantics, and pragmatics.
-All abstracts submitted for both oral presentations and posters should address language obsolescence, which will be the overall topic of the conference, regardless of the area of linguistics the author decides to focus on.
+Abstracts are invited for 20-minute oral presentations (plus 10-minute discussion) and for poster presentations on any area of linguistics including (but not limited to) phonetics, phonology, morphosyntax, semantics, pragmatics, sociolinguistics, and historical linguistics.
+All abstracts submitted for oral presentations and poster presentations must comply with the overall topic of the conference, regardless of the area of linguistics the author decides to focus on.

 Abstracts should be anonymous – they should not include the name(s) of the author(s) nor their affiliation.
 Please note that name(s) and/or affiliation should not appear in the name of the file you submit either.

 Only one abstract per person (or one single-authored abstract plus one additional co-authored abstract) is allowed.